-When do twins get easier?
-Here are the milestones that mark easier times as well tips on how to manage in the meantime.
+When does it get easier with twins?
+Having twins is so hard, but here are the milestones that mark easier times as well tips on how to manage in the meantime.

 All twin moms have been there.
 We’re caring for twins alone, overwhelmed with the challenges.
 We meet their basic needs—feed, change, sleep—but it’s difficult when they cry at the same time.
 We wonder when caring for twins gets easier so we can finally catch a break.

 Not only that, we hardly get any one-on-one time with either twin.
 We feel like we’re not able to nurture them like we should.
 It’s just not any fun, and we wonder if anyone else is going through this.

 I’ve been there.
 My husband went back to work when the twins were 10 weeks old, but I wasn’t set to go back until a few more weeks.
 It was already hard enough juggling twins (and our preschooler!) with my husband around.
 Now I needed to find a way to do so alone.

 The two-month-mark, twins or not, feels like mile 25 in a marathon.
 You’ve already gone through so much, and you’re not sure if you can take any more.
 While everyone says it’ll get better soon, it’s so hard to stay motivated and positive.

 Moms of multiples I’ve spoken with will flat out say that the first three months is survival mode.
 The babies are colicky, have gas and don’t smile those first few weeks.
 Tandem breastfeeding is awkward.
 You still have to cradle their heads.

 That… times two.